Chalarangelo/30-seconds-of-csharp/snippets/IsA.md

 tags: utility,type,beginner
 ---

-Returns `True` if the given object is of the specified type, `False` otherwise.
+Returns `true` if the given object is of the specified type, `false` otherwise.

 Use the `is` operator to check if `obj` is of the given type, `T`.